todogroup/outbound-oss/starting-oss-projects.md

 ### Repository Linting

 Repository linters are tools that check in an automated way if repositories adhere to the guidelines that a company has defined for its public open source repositories.
 The [TODO Group](https://todogroup.org/) provides a [list of tools](https://github.com/todogroup/awesome-ospo#project-quality) that can be used for this purpose.
-Typically, repository linters check criterias such as:
+Typically, repository linters check criteria such as:

 * Do the required files exist in the repository (license file README.md, CONTRIBUTING.md, for example)?
 * Do these files contain the required sections?